-No fee shall be charged for the processing of a matter initiated by an authority or a party suffering harm, unless otherwise provided in subsection 1 or 2, or concerning the amendment of a permit or a notification decision referred to in section 89 that has been initiated by way of an application submitted by an authority.
-The operator shall be charged a fee for amending a permit or a notification decision referred to in section 89, even if the matter is initiated by way of an application submitted by an authority.
+No fee shall be charged for the processing of a matter instituted by an authority or a party suffering harm, unless otherwise provided in subsection 1 or 2, or concerning the amendment of a permit or notification decision referred to in section 89 that has been instituted by way of an application submitted by an authority.
+The operator shall be charged a fee for amending a permit or notification decision referred to in section 89, even if the matter is instituted by way of an application submitted by an authority.

-A fee may be charged for the processing of a matter initiated at the request of a party who is someone other than an authority or a party suffering harm, if the initiation is considered manifestly unjustified.
+A fee may be charged for the processing of a matter instituted at the request of a party who is someone other than an authority or a party suffering harm, if the institution of the matter is considered manifestly unjustified.